leichteckig/sw-cypress/README.md

 At first, clone this project in a folder you like.
 After that, you just need to follow the usual steps for [Cypress installation](https://docs.cypress.io/guides/getting-started/installing-cypress.html).

+## One thing to keep in mind

+Please notice that these Cypress test rely on a clean installation without any custom or demo data.
+You can quckly prepare such an environment using `./psh.phar init` in your shopware platform installation instead of `./psh.phar install`.

 ## Further information

 * [Cypress documentation](https://docs.cypress.io/guides/overview/why-cypress.html)